-Number System is an all-time favorite with the CAT exam setters as well as the students.
+Number System is an all-time favourite with the CAT exam setters as well as the students.
 The topic is known for intriguing conceptual problems that test the best brains.
 For this topic, you need to use a combination of pure mathematical knowledge and logic skills.
 In fact, this is one topic that begins with the absolute basics of mathematics, that is, numbers.
-It explains you the different types of numbers and then extends the application of this knowledge to a variety of domains.
+It explains to you the different types of numbers and then extends the application of this knowledge to a variety of domains.

 CAT Number System Syllabus

 Number system is such a vast area that the syllabus for the same cannot be defined exactly.
 Keeping in mind the concepts from which questions can appear in the exam, the main topics for this area include unit's digit, reminders, digital root, divisibility rules, integers and number of zeroes.
 Besides these topics, questions are also based on real numbers, prime numbers, natural numbers, and whole numbers.
 In short, questions on number system may be based on basic definitions as well as advanced concepts.

 CAT Number System Tips and Tricks:

 - You should understand the basic definitions of numbers.
 Also, be careful when you attempt a question and identify the number type the question probes.
 There is a significant difference between real numbers, natural numbers, and integers.
 Can you recall the difference right now?